Audio Compressor Release Time Calculator

 | 140 | 214 | 428 | 107 |

-💡 Note: Subtract the attack time from the value to determine your net release time.
+💡 Note: subtract the attack time from the value to determine your net release time.

-Calculator: Calculate your ideal release time
+Calculator: calculate your ideal release time

-Release time calculator (BPM-based)
+Release Time Calculator (BPM-based)

 The calculated release time corresponds to the selected note value (musically appropriate to the tempo), minus the attack time.